aosabook/500lines/blockcode/README.md

 Each block consists of a few HTML elements, styled with CSS, with some JavaScript event handlers for drag-and-drop and modifying the input argument.
 This file helps to create and manage these grouping of elements as single objects.
 When a type of block is added to the block menu, it is also associated with a JavaScript function to run to implement the language, and so each block in the script has to be able to find its associated function and to call it when the script runs.

+It's important to note that there is no real distinction between blocks placed in the menu and blocks in the script.
+The dragging treats them slightly differently based on where they are being dragged from, and when we run a script it only looks at the blocks in the script area, but they are fundamentally the same structures, which means we can simply clone the blocks when creating dragging from the menu into the script.

-The entry point for a block is the `createBlock(name, value, contents)` function, which returns a DOM element representing the block, which can be appended to the document.
+The `createBlock(name, value, contents)` function returns a block as a DOM element populated with all internal elements, ready to insert into the document.
 This can be used to create blocks for the menu, or for restoring script blocks saved in files or localStorage.
 While it is flexible this way, it is built specifically for the Blockcode "language" and makes assumptions about it, so if there is a value it assumes the value represents a numeric argument and creates an input of type "number".
-Since this is a limitation of the Blockcode as used here, this is fine, but if we were to extend the blocks to support other types of arguments, or more than one argument, the code would have to change extensively.
+Since this is a limitation of the Blockcode as used here, this is fine, but if we were to extend the blocks to support other types of arguments, or more than one argument, the code would have to change.

     function createBlock(name, value, contents){
         var item = elem('div', {'class': 'block', draggable: true, 'data-name': name}, [name]);